 [This was written to a dance instructor I hoped to date, but had not met.
 Our meeting was delayed two weeks because I got a gnarly cold.
 This was my attempt to sort out how I felt about dating a dance instructor – how I felt about dance, plus keep her interested, and to share a lot of my background in general, with a theme of dance.
-It is not personal to her, she thought I should publish it like on a dance blog, hence ok to share with whomever.]
+It is not personal to her, she thought I should publish it on a dance blog, hence ok to share with whomever.]

-So it is one in the morning, my head is all stuffed up, I’m tired, but I cannot sleep.
+It is one in the morning, my head is all stuffed up, I’m tired, but I cannot sleep.
 I like to write.
 Especially when I cannot sleep.
 Usually then, when I cannot sleep, it is because my mind is so actively chewing on something it won’t let go of – such that it keeps me awake.
 That is not the case tonight, I simply slept too much in the daytime trying to beat off this stupid cold.

 So late at night sometimes finds me writing letters to people; maybe letters to people I don’t even know; letters I usually never send.
-That practice started when my marriage of 18 years was dead and I was trying to sort all that out, years before it actually came to an end even.
-It continued through my divorce; and subsequent growth, and to now.
+That practice started when my marriage of 18 years was dead and I was trying to sort all that out; years before it actually came to an end even.
+It continued through my divorce, and subsequent growth, and to now.

 Tonight I am writing you.
 About dance.
 This might get long.
 And no, not in a thousand years would I expect you to reciprocate even a little — again, I like to write, it is meditation for me.

 Thoughts on My Relationship to Dance